apache/parquet-format/VariantEncoding.md

 `sorted_strings` is a 1-bit value indicating whether dictionary strings are sorted and unique.
 `offset_size_minus_one` is a 2-bit value providing the number of bytes per dictionary size and offset field.
 The actual number of bytes, `offset_size`, is `offset_size_minus_one + 1`.
+Bit 5 (marked `R`) is reserved; it must be set to 0 by writers and ignored by readers.

 The entire metadata is encoded as the following diagram shows:
 ```